-Tinted windows especially add to the glam of a street performance car.
-However, the tint also requires regular maintenance.
+Tinted car windows add a certain glamour to a street performance car in Edmonds.
+However, the tint also requires specific regular maintenance.
 Otherwise, bubbles will start to form.
-Washing tinted car windows requires a very specific process compared to washing regular windows.

 Washing Tinted Car Windows the Right Way